ADarkJourney/venatori/Organizations/Venatori.md

 ## Headquarters
-The Venatori are a world wide organization, they have five headquarters.
+The Venatori are a world wide organization, they have six headquarters.

 * New York, New York - This facility is the training ground for all Venator including those with in the Imperordo.
 They also monitor the Eastern US and Canada.
 * Boulder, Colorado - The Rocky Mountain facility monitors the Western North American mountain Ranges and Mexico for their unique supernatural creatures.
 They also offer training in survival at extremes.